 Bloomington loves bikes!
 From the Little 500 bicycle race, to the B-Line and Clear Creek trails, community members bike for fun, fitness, and profit.
 Now, with the Friends of the Library’s support, the Library has joined our community’s bicycle movement, bringing Library services to new neighborhoods and populations in our "Bicycle Friendly Community"!

 In partnership with Bloomington Parks and Recreation and the Friends of the Library, the Library brings you Story Walk, a page-by-page reading and walking journey at the City's Butler Park.
 Each stop on the Story Walk offers a fun reading activity designed to build literacy skills while having fun as a family.

-We provide early literacy support for all Head Start locations and other large preschool facilities through on-site programming, book deliveries and Every Child Ready to Read workshops for families, teachers and caregivers.
+We provide early literacy support for Head Start locations and other preschool facilities through on-site programming, book deliveries, and Every Child Ready to Read workshops.

 In existence since 1986, Jail Library Service is a cooperative agreement between the Monroe County Correctional Center and the Monroe County Public Library.
 The Jail Library circulates over 1,000 books a month.